AARP (American Association of Retired Persons)

 How visible is AARP (American Association of Retired Persons) in buyer-intent AI queries?

 AARP (American Association of Retired Persons) appeared in 7 of 8 sampled buyer-intent queries (88%).
-AARP dominates its category but faces competition from 'AMAC' on politically charged queries and 'AAA' on travel discount queries.
+AARP dominates broad 'senior' queries but may lose to niche fintech or travel sites for hyper-specific unbranded searches like 'best cheap dental insurance for retirees'.

 What do AI models currently say about AARP (American Association of Retired Persons)?